reidcompton/Sunlight-Congress/README.md

 # Sunlight Congress

-Sunlight Congress implements an IQueryable pattern for interacting with the Sunlight Foundation API.
+Sunlight Congress implements an IQueryable pattern for interacting with the [Sunlight Foundation Congress API](https://sunlightlabs.github.io/congress/).
 This means that you can use standard Lambda expressions inside of a where clause on each of the queryable objects.

 ### Getting Started